digitalbricklayer/techteapotcom/src/content/posts/capturing-loopback-traffic-without-loopback-interface.md

 Unless you need to do a lot of capturing, the chances are you're going to want an easier, quicker way.

 Happily, somebody has thought of that.
 Just download the [RawCap](http://www.netresec.com/?page=RawCap) utility kindly provided for free by [NETRESEC](http://www.netresec.com/) and you don't need to configure anything.
 You don't even need to install any software, or even unzip.
-Just download and copy into your <em>utils</em> folder.
+Just download and copy into your *utils* folder.

 Here's how to run RawCap:
 `RawCap.exe 1 dumpfile.pcap`